dis-sg/dis-sg.github.io/_posts/2023-09-25-Aquasia-Geylang-Crunk-Review.md

 <figure>
 <img src="https://i.imgur.com/FyCdnsv.jpg" alt="">
-<figcaption>HexScape: Lotus Tower by Metamo Industries<a href="" target="_blank">(Source)</a></figcaption>
+<figcaption>HexScape: Lotus Tower by Metamo Industries</figcaption>
 </figure>

 <figure>
 <img src="https://i.imgur.com/hIAuRyY.jpg" alt="">
-<figcaption>3D print of the Geylang Crunk Logo<a href="" target="_blank">(Source)</a></figcaption>
+<figcaption>3D print of the Geylang Crunk Logo</figcaption>
 </figure>

 I also revisited the centre of the lotus on a computer monitor, where I walked up to each of the six artworks and explored them using a 360 degree view, this time using a mouse.

 <h2>A novel and thought-provoking experience</h2>
 Although viewing Aquasia and Geylang Crunk consecutively was a bit jarring, it was a celebration of Asian creativity.
-MeshMinds has a lot to be proud of giving artists a chance to flex their talent using an underutilised medium.
+MeshMinds and its partners like Metamo Industries have a lot to be proud of giving artists a chance to flex their talent using an underutilised medium.

 MeshMinds also sees the potential for these projects to last beyond its stay at the ArtScience Museum.
 It has a form seeking partners to host the experience.
 For example, educators can find this experience a useful tool to get the next generation inspired to think about the environment and what sustainability means to them.
 The stakes feel more real being immersed in a possible reality rather than just reading the facts from a textbook.